openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 * `--disable_test_config` allows ignoring all skipped tests with the exception of `DISABLED_` prefix using.
 * `--skip_config_path` allows specifying paths to files.
 It contains a list of regular expressions to skip tests.
 [Examples](./op_conformance_runner/skip_configs/skip_config_example.lst)
 * `--config_path` allows specifying the path to a file that contains plugin config.
 [Example](./op_conformance_runner/config/config_example.txt)
-* `--extend_report` allows you not to re-write device results to the report (add results of this run to the existing).
+* `--extend_report` allows you not to re-write device results to the report (add results of this run to the existing one).
 Mutually exclusive with `--report_unique_name`.
 * `--report_unique_name` allows you to save a report with a unique name (`report_pid_timestamp.xml`).
 Mutually exclusive with `--extend_report`.
 * `--save_report_timeout` allows saving a report in the cycle, using timeout (in seconds).
 * `--output_folder` specifies the path to the output folder to save a report.
 * `--extract_body` allows you to count extracted operation bodies to a report.
 * `--shape_mode` is optional.
-It allows you to run `static`, `dynamic` or both scenarios.
-The default value is empty string, which allows running both scenarios.
+It allows you to run `static`, `dynamic` , or both scenarios.
+The default value is an empty string, which allows running both scenarios.
 Possible values are `static`, `dynamic`, ``
 * `--test_timeout` specifies setup timeout for each test in seconds.
-The default timeout is 900seconds (15 minutes).
+The default timeout is 900 seconds (15 minutes).
 * All `gtest` command-line parameters

 > **NOTE**:
 >
-> Using [`parallel_runner`](./../../../../ie_test_utils/functional_test_utils/layer_tests_summary/run_parallel.py) tool to run a conformance suite helps to report crashed tests and collect correct statistic after unexpected crashes.
+> Using [`parallel_runner`](./../../../../ie_test_utils/functional_test_utils/layer_tests_summary/run_parallel.py) tool to run a conformance suite helps to report crashed tests and collect correct statistics after unexpected crashes.
 > The tool is able to work in two modes:
 > * one test is run in a separate thread (first run, as the output the cache will be saved as a custom file).
 > * similar load time per one worker based on test execution time.
 May contain different test count per worker.